 Q: I am related to someone who served on active duty during one of the membership eligibilty dates.
 Can I join the Auxiliary of The American Legion?

-A: If your relative who served on active duty during one of the membership eligibility dates and is a member of The American Legion, you may join the American Legion Auxiliary of The American Legion.
+A: If your relative who served on active duty and is a member of The American Legion, you may join the American Legion Auxiliary of The American Legion.
 However, if the qualifying veteran is deceased you may join the appropriate organization, even if the qualifying veteran was not a member of The American Legion when living.